ComCatLab/welcome-guide/README.md

 # 🖥 ComCat Lab Welcome Guide (WIP) 🐱

 Welcome to the group!
-This guide introduces several of the key tools and services that are used in ComCat Lab and examples of their use.
+This guide introduces several of the key tools and services that are used in [ComCat Lab][comcat-lab] and examples of their use.

 You can view the complete guide in PDF form (comcatlab-welcome-guide.pdf), or, alternatively, you can [view the guide as a static webpage](#build-webpage).